Hypoallergenic Carpet and

+Hypoallergenic Carpet can be helpful to those with Asthma issues.
 It doesn’t matter if you take off your shoes the moment you step in the door.
 It doesn’t matter if you keep your house spotless — some allergens will make their way inside.
 (After all, they are nearly invisible.)
-Once those allergens — dust, pollen, dander, microscopic mold and other organisms — find their way in, gravity pulls them to the floor.
+Once those allergens — dust, pollen, dander, microscopic mold, and other organisms — find their way in, gravity pulls them to the floor.
 There, they become trapped in and around carpet fibers.
 Granted, this reduces the opportunity for those nasty little things to circulate in the air, where you can breathe them in and suffer a perpetually runny nose, but every step on that carpet sends tiny clouds of particles back into the air.

-The good news is that people with allergies and asthma can have carpet.
+The good news is that people with allergies and asthma can have Hypoallergenic Carpet.
 Most fibers used in mass-produced rugs and carpets today are harmless materials like polyester and nylon, the same stuff clothes and bags are made out of.
 These synthetic blends are constructed out of lab-developed fibers that repel allergens, in part because they are nonorganic and offer an inhospitable climate.
-For example, mold has nothing to eat and pollen dries out.
+For example, mold has nothing to eat, and pollen dries out.
 Nylon is the most effective allergy-controlling carpet fiber.
 Wool, conversely, should be avoided because allergens and mold can thrive in it.
 Regardless of material, avoid shag — the shorter the strands, the fewer places the pollen can go.
-Also choose carpet with tightly woven strands for the same reason.
+Also, choose a carpet with tightly woven strands for the same reason.

 MORE ON CARPETING

 Although we might not normally associate carpet with improved indoor air quality, it does have a very positive effect.
-Gravity causes common household particles, such as dust, pollen and pet and insect dander, to fall to the floor.
-Carpet fibers trap the particles, removing them from the breathing zone and reducing their circulation in the air.
+Gravity causes common household particles, such as dust, pollen, pet and insect dander, to fall to the floor.
+Carpet fibers trap the particles, removing them from the breathing zone, and reducing their circulation in the air.
 Proper cleaning with CRI-approved vacuums effectively removes dust and allergens from the carpet and helps keep them out of the air we breathe.